Wage Calculator

 For a salaried role with no extras, every fortnight should land at the same number.
 When it doesn't, the usual reasons are:

-• HECS/HELP threshold crossed.
-Compulsory repayments only start once your repayment income exceeds the ATO threshold for the year.
-The first fortnight after a pay rise can show a noticeable drop in net pay.
+• HECS/HELP threshold crossed — repayments start once repayment income passes the ATO threshold; the first fortnight after a pay rise can drop noticeably.

-• Leave loading.
-Employers paying the standard 17.5% loading on annual leave will lift the gross of the fortnight that contains leave hours.
+• Leave loading — the standard 17.5% annual-leave loading lifts the gross of any fortnight containing leave hours.

-• Allowances and overtime.
-Shift loadings, penalty rates, on-call allowances, and reimbursements all change the gross for the period — and therefore the PAYG withheld.
+• Allowances and overtime — shift loadings, penalty rates, and on-call allowances change the gross, and therefore the PAYG withheld.

-• Salary sacrifice changes.
-Adding or stopping pre-tax deductions (super, novated lease, work equipment) shifts both your taxable gross and your net.
+• Salary sacrifice changes — starting or stopping pre-tax deductions shifts both taxable gross and net.

-• Voluntary extra withholding.
-If you've asked payroll to withhold extra tax each fortnight (often to avoid a tax bill at lodgement), your net pay drops by that amount.
+• Voluntary extra withholding — extra tax you've asked payroll to hold back reduces net pay by that amount.

-• Back payments and bonuses.
-Bonuses, commissions, and back pay use the ATO's Schedule 5 withholding method, which usually takes more tax in the affected fortnight than a normal pay run.
+• Back payments and bonuses — one-off amounts use the ATO's Schedule 5 method, which usually takes more tax in the affected fortnight.

 The bonus tax guide covers the Schedule 5 case in detail, and the HECS/HELP guide covers the threshold-crossing case.